ansible-santiloopz/ansible-training/README.md

-# ansible-training
+# Ansible Knowledge Base

-repository for the Udemy course on Ansible
+Notes and code examples for the Ansible tool.

 ## ansible command
 `ansible <hosts> -a <command>`